scoob08/vprofile-project-terraform/README.md

 # Automated Cloud Infrastructure Deployment with Terraform on AWS

-In a previous project, I successfully designed and deployed a comprehensive cloud infrastructure on AWS using Terraform.
+I successfully designed and deployed a comprehensive cloud infrastructure on AWS using Terraform.
 The primary goal was to establish automated, repeatable, and version-controlled provisioning of resources within the AWS environment.

 ## Project Accomplishments